Rotation Schedules

 Osteopathic curriculum

 Our foundation is in osteopathic medicine, and we have been practicing it for over 40 years!
 Our program is affiliated with one of the largest osteopathic training sites in the United States.
-Osteopathic Principles and Practice (OPP) and Osteopathic Manipulative Medicine (OMM) are taught in the hospital setting, ambulatory clinic, and through didactics through the following learning opportunities:
+Osteopathic Principles and Practice (OPP) and Osteopathic Manipulative Medicine (OMM) are taught in the hospital setting, ambulatory clinic, and in didactics through the following learning opportunities:

-• Dedicated OMT clinic, including pediatric OMT
+• Multiple dedicated OMT clinics, including pediatric OMT clinics (with an osteopathic pediatrician!)

 • OMT didactic lab each block